-378 Selecting an optimal design

-We selected a sample size of n = 20 transects to be used for our monitoring design.
-Twenty 379 transects were approximately the maximum number of transects that can be flown in one day.
-380 This resulted in a total number of possible designs that was much larger than one trillion.
-It is not 381 feasible to calculate the design criterion q_d for all possible unique designs, thus we considered an 382 approach based on improving efficiency relative to a random selection of transects.
-First, we 383 selected a large number of different designs, d, uniformly at random and calculated the design 384 criterion q_d for each design using eq.
-6. Fitting the sea otter model described in eq.
-7 to the 385 baseline data described above, and calculating q_d for one design required approximately 10 hours 386 to obtain 50,000 MCMC samples.
-To facilitate fitting a large number of different random designs, 387 we used the Amazon Elastic Compute Cloud (Amazon EC2®, instance: Linux m4.16xlarge; 388 with 64 vCPUs) to calculate q_d for 64 different random designs in parallel.
-We then compared q_d 389 among all 64 designs, and selected the design that minimized q_d .
-A histogram of the q_d values for 390 all 64 random designs we examined is shown in Fig. 3.
-39 recalculated q_d after the exchange.
-This required re-fitting the model with the inclusion of a 395 neighboring transect and the exclusion of the original transect.
-If the exchange improved q_d , we 396 retained the new transect in place of the old transect.
-Then, the next transect on the list was 397 exchanged.
-The process repeated until the design criterion could not be improved through 398 exchange.
-Because each exchange requires re-fitting the model, and it must occur sequentially 399 (except for examining the two immediate neighbors, which can occur in parallel), this required a 400 sequence of several model fits.
-However, in practice, convergence to the optimal survey design 401 occurs with relatively few exchanges using this approach.
-The sea otter survey required six 402 exchanges before q_d could no longer be improved through exchange.
-403
+Selecting an optimal design.-We selected a sample size of n = 20 transects to be used for our monitoring design.
+Twenty transects were approximately the maximum number of transects that can be flown in one day.
+This resulted in a total number of possible designs that was much larger than one trillion.
+It is not feasible to calculate the design criterion q_d for all possible unique designs, thus we considered an approach based on improving efficiency relative to a random selection of transects.
+First, we selected a large number of different designs, d, uniformly at random and calculated the design criterion q_d for each design using Eq.
+6. Fitting the sea otter model described in Eq.
+7 to the baseline data described above, and calculating q_d for one design required approximately 10 h to obtain 50,000 MCMC samples.
+To facilitate fitting a large number of different random designs, we used the Amazon Elastic Compute Cloud (Amazon EC2, instance: Linux m4.16xlarge; with 64 vCPUs) to calculate q_d for 64 different random designs in parallel.
+We then compared q_d among all 64 designs, and selected the design that minimized q_d .
+A histogram of the q_d values for all 64 random designs we examined is shown in Fig. 3.

 After we identified the optimal set of random transects, we further improved the design using an exchange algorithm (Royle and Nychka 1998).
-That is, we sequentially exchanged each of the 20 transects with their neighbors (one transect above it, and one transect below it), and
+That is, we sequentially exchanged each of the 20 transects with their neighbors (one transect above it, and one transect below it), and recalculated q_d after the exchange.
+This required re-fitting the model with the inclusion of a neighboring transect and the exclusion of the original transect.
+If the u2017(s)